jtak/idsproject/README.md

-# Visualizing the air quality in the capital region
+# Exploring the air quality in the capital region

 For programming we used Python, and especially Pandas was a very helpful tool.
 However, to cover what we wanted to do, we created a few useful tools to visualize and analyze the data we found.